blackfyre/wga/README.md

 ## Introduction

-This repositry contains the code for the Web Gallery of Art project.
+This repository contains the code for the Web Gallery of Art project.
 The project is a web application that allows users to browse through a collection of paintings, sculptures and other forms of Art.
-This project is inteded to shave off the 3 decades of tech debt on the original website and provide a modern, responsive and user friendly experience with the same content.
+This project is intended to shave off the 3 decades of tech debt on the original website and provide a modern, responsive and user friendly experience with the same content.

 ## Technologies